Install NetQ Using the Admin UI

 Install NetQ software.

-NetQ-2.4.1-opta.tgzfor cloud deployments) that you downloaded during the preparation steps.
+NetQ-3.0.0-opta.tgzfor cloud deployments) that you downloaded and stored previously.

 This final step activates the software and enables you to view the health of your NetQ system.
 For cloud deployments, you must enter your configuration key.